jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ---

-## Living in the Gospel
+## Living in the Gospel — and a Living Witness

-All things are not easy or understood.
-The Living Water flows forever, but we do not always understand it's course.
-My life in LA always had the Living Christ in sight, but I did like my Interceptor 500, the Gym, and my Surboard as I started my work career in one of the first high tech companies.
-At Catalina Island on a Young Adult get away I raised out of spear fishing looked across the field and saw a bump-set-spike that turned my head, the spike was by someone name Tamara.

-We enganged, hung out, her and cousing moved into our ward, we sang the praises of Jesus at church and life was near perfect.
-But, one day she tells me she had reoccuring bump and went to the Dr. and now has Hodgkins Lymphoma and that she was returning to Texas to get treated.

-6-months into this story we decided to get married, she moved into my place, I stayed with a family and we prepped for the Temple.
-Medical professionals told us there was no progress in cancer from related radiation and chemo therapy.
-There were many fasts and prayers, including the primary children as she was chorister.
-Tamara recorded in journal that at the viel ceremony that she felt some sort of quickening. after our honeymoon we returned to doctors appointment to find there was no cancer.
-The Hodgkins was forever gone, but Tamara could not have children.

-We moved from LA to Eugene, Oregon on business and education opportunities.
-We asked a patriarch about the promises of children in our patriarachal blessing, he told us to be patient.
-But we did not need to be, with a week a friend from LA told us about an adoption...
-Trent.
-Then there was Corey.
-We had Allaya for a year.
-Then there was Claire.
-Tamara and I spend near 20-years in marriage.
-But a new cancer arrived.
-The Living Waters seemed to be wrong.
-As I blessed Tamara for a new miracle, instantly I reflected on a blessing many years earlier, a missionary blessing to a man who we anointed to pass.
-That was the thought discussed with Tamara later that evening, we tried but the Lord took her.
-But I had a Living Witness that she was well accepted in the glory of the next step.
+All things in the gospel are not easy or immediately understood.
+The Living Water flows forever, but we do not always understand its course.
+Even during times when my life was full of good things—when I lived in LA and kept the Living Christ somewhere in sight—I was also busy enjoying my Interceptor 500, the gym, my surfboard, and the early days of my tech career.

+But everything changed one day on Catalina Island during a Young Adult getaway.
+I had just risen out of spearfishing, looked across the field, and saw a perfect bump–set–spike.
+The spike came from someone named **Tamara**.

+That single moment turned my head—and then changed my life.

+---

+### Meeting a Living Witness

+We talked, we spent time together, and soon she and her cousin moved into our ward.
+We sang the praises of Jesus at church, we shared testimonies, and life felt almost perfect.

+Then one day she told me about a recurring bump.
+She had gone to the doctor.
+The diagnosis came back: **Hodgkin’s Lymphoma**.
+She was moving home to Texas for treatment.

+Six months after that moment, we decided to get married.
+She moved into my place while I stayed with a family and we prepared for the temple.
+But the medical news didn’t improve.
+The professionals told us there had been **no progress** from radiation or chemotherapy.

+There were many fasts and prayers—whole families, friends, and even the Primary children where she served as chorister.
+Tamara recorded in her journal that at the veil ceremony, she felt a **quickening**, a spiritual shift she couldn’t fully describe.

+When we returned from our honeymoon and went to her medical appointment, the doctors told us:
+**There was no cancer.
+Hodgkin’s was gone.**
+Forever.

+But the treatment meant she could not have children.

+---

+### Miracles Flowing Through Living Water

+We moved from LA to Eugene, Oregon for work and school.
+We met with a patriarch to ask about the promises of children in our patriarchal blessings.
+He told us to *be patient*.

+But we didn’t have to wait long.
+Within a week, a friend from LA told us about an adoption opportunity.
+And then came **Trent**.
+Then **Corey**.
+We had **Allaya** for a year.
+Then **Claire**.

+God’s Living Water kept flowing—sometimes in surprising directions—but always bringing life.

+Tamara and I had almost twenty years together.
+She was a **Living Witness** in everything she did:
+her testimony, her faith, her service, her joy, her belief in miracles.
+People around her felt it.
+I felt it.

+---

+### The Final Witness

+Then a new cancer arrived.
+And this time, the Living Waters seemed to be flowing differently than before.
+As I blessed her, hoping for a new miracle, a very clear memory came to me—the missionary blessing many years earlier, when we anointed a man who was being called home.

+That impression stayed with me.
+Later that evening, I talked with Tamara about it.
+We both hoped.
+We both prayed.
+But the Lord took her quickly.

+Yet in that moment—and ever since—I have had a **Living Witness** that she was received in glory, welcomed beyond the veil, whole and filled with the Living Christ she testified of her entire life.

+Tamara was, to me,
+**a Living Witness of the Living Christ**,
+a vessel of **Living Water**,
+and a reminder that this path is real, that God is close, and that His miracles are not abstract.

+They were in her.
+And through her, I often saw Him.

+---

+## Living Water Continues

+My next step was raising 16, 15, 7 year old as a widower.
+The veil is thin in those moments of grief.
+I have tender mercy experience with Jesus visiting me in a dream and very real expience with Tamara at my bedside.
+In these times I was working but the Spirit of God was close.

+My experinces with the spirit were not necessarily my childrens or their friends experiences.
+Me being a Living Witness for my children has always been difficult.
+They may see solace or grief, and how they interpet it is through their own lense.
+Why is Dad ...?
+I was able to obtain an Opair from France, a return missionary, who came to San Diego.
+This is a one-in-a-million blessing that could not be ignored by me.

+Then after a year there was dating again, sometimes I was wondering if I were 46 or 25 was often the question.
+I even was co-dating with Trent and Corey, as we all enrolled in the West Coast Swing and Salsa together with are girlfriend dance partners.

+The Living Christ manifested a new miracle Lora, I really looked at her in a new way when we talked in the Celestial Room at the San Diego Temple.
+Lora was presented to me as a new angel in that momemnt.
+That and a future Temple visit and car ride helped me understand that the Living Christ provides miracles, I shout horay through my sun roof that evening.

+Lora and I have 19 years of adventures under our belt and we look forward to 2026, these years brought Tiernan to me and Shay to us.
+2027 will be Shay's graduation and the end of 40 years of parenting minors.
+During this time, I changed from Tech to EdTech and I am in my 7th year of teaching, including Shay a a student for 2-years of CompSci.
+The miracle of find Lora and experience a new family defy all my perceptions, but as I reflect on the years it must be his plan to increas my ability to be a Living Witness.

+Directions change, but a my center continues on the Living Christ, recognizing his Living Water.
+Lora and I hope to cellebrate our 20th year in Europe and my hope is we will all (including Shay) will be missionaries in 2027.
+I hope Shay and all my children continue to adopt a philosophy of being a Living Witness and see what comes.

+My testimony is, Life is good with Jesus in the middle,